 Cooling System and Engine Power Loss

-This protection system prevents severe engine damage but also reduces vessel performance.
+This protection behavior prevents worse damage, but it also reduces vessel performance.
+That is why cooling complaints often overlap with:

 Fuel System Interaction With Engine Temperature